cado-security/product-help/docs/cado/discovery-import/xdr.md

 5. Confirm your selections and click **Start Import**.

-Once initiated, Cado will begin importing data from the selected endpoint via the XDR platform.
+Once initiated, / Forensic Acquisition and Investigation will begin importing data from the selected endpoint via the XDR platform.